 The description of graphical results in this Chapter focus on the legacy graphical results viewer, ADviewer.
-The current version of the software includes an embedded Results Viewer 4 in the main graphical interface.
-For more information related to this viewer, use the latest ADAPT-Builder User Manual.
+The current version of the software includes an embedded Results Viewer 66 in the main graphical interface.
+For more information related to this viewer, refer to the ADAPT-Builder 20 - Results Display Settings User Interface Guide.

-View Analysis Results (ADViewer) 9.1
+9.1 View Analysis Results (ADViewer)

-Open the Results Viewer from Analysis $\rightarrow$ Analysis $\rightarrow$ View Analysis Results.
+Open the Results Viewer from Analysis \rightarrow Analysis \rightarrow View Analysis Results.
 Once the 3D viewer opens, do the following:

-- On the left margin of the screen, click on the Load Cases/Combinations button. - From the list that opens, select Service or another load combination, if you did not select the service condition. - Click on Results button on the top of the screen. - From the list that opens, select Z-Translation - Finally, click on the Display Results tool
+- On the left margin of the screen, click on the Load Cases/Combinations button. - From the list that opens, select Service or another load combination, if you did not select the service condition1. - Click on Results button on the top of the screen. - From the list that opens, select Z-Translation - Finally, click on the Display Results tool 🍿